-Failure to meet SAC funding and Health Center Program requirements may jeopardize Health Center Program grant funding per Uniform Guidance 2 CFR part 200 as codified by the United States Department of Health and Human Services (HHS) at 45 CFR part 75.
+Failure to meet SAC-AA funding and Health Center Program requirements may jeopardize Health Center Program grant funding per Uniform Guidance 2 CFR part 200 as codified by the United States Department of Health and Human Services (HHS) at 45 CFR part 75.
 HRSA will assess award recipients for program compliance prior to and during the project period.
 When non-compliance is identified (e.g., an organization fails to become operational at all sites within 120 days, does not adhere to Health Center Program requirements), HRSA will place a condition on the recipient's award, which follows the Progressive Action process.
 The Progressive Action process provides a time-phased approach to resolve compliance issues.
 If an organization fails to successfully resolve conditions via the Progressive Action process, HRSA may withdraw support through cancellation of all, or part, of the grant award.
-For more information, see Program
+For more information, refer to Chapter 2: Health Center Program Oversight of the Compliance Manual.